kovidgoyal/calibre/manual/viewer.rst

 Following links using only the keyboard
 -----------------------------------------------

-The E-book viewer has a :guilabel:`hints mode` that allows you to click links in the text without using the mouse.
-Press the :kbd:`Alt+f` key and all links in the current screen will be highlighted with a number or letter over them.
+The E-book viewer has a :guilabel:`Hints mode` that allows you to click links in the text without using the mouse.
+Press the :kbd:`Alt+F` key and all links in the current screen will be highlighted with a number or letter over them.
 Press the letter on your keyboard to click the link.
-Pressing the :kbd:`Esc` key will abort the hints mode without selecting any link.
+Pressing the :kbd:`Esc` key will abort the :guilabel:`Hints mode` without selecting any link.

 If more than thirty five links are on-screen then some of them will have multiple letters, in which case type the first and second, or the first and